 Corneas are the most common transplant worldwide with over 40,000 surgeries performed each year in the U.S. Corneal transplantation is relatively safe and comes with a high success rate – over 90 percent.

 When it comes to applying for life insurance with a history of corneal transplantation, the reason why you needed the surgery and the outcome are the two main determinants.
-Not only is it possible for applicants to be approved for standard rates, but a Preferred rating is possible for individuals who have had no complications and are otherwise healthy.
+Not only is it possible for applicants to be approved for standard rates, but a Preferred rating may be possible for individuals who have had no complications and are otherwise healthy.

 A heart transplant is only performed after medical treatment or, in the case of ischemic heart disease, coronary artery bypass surgery have failed.
 Although a heart transplant can save your life, it comes with many risks.
-These risks include:

 Because of the extremely high risks involved with a heart transplant, the majority of all applicants who have had this operation will be declined for life insurance coverage.